Quadran-ITB/fast_api-and-Existing-GI/README.md

 To Access API docs : http://127.0.0.1:8000/docs --> 127.0.0.1 is localhost

-change the code to sql = "SELECT * FROM gardu_induk WHERE status = 'OPERASI'" to get Gardu Induk which is operating
+change the code to sql = "SELECT * FROM gardu_induk WHERE status = 'OPERASI'" to get Gardu Induk in Operation

 Best K-Means Cluster k value is 2